conan-io/docs/packaging/bintray/conan_center_guide.rst

     - **Mac OSX:** Two latest versions of apple-clang, e.j (8.0, 8.1) or newer.
     - **Windows:** Visual Studio 12, 14 and 15 (or newer)

-- The easiest way to provide the CI integration (with Appveyor for Windows builds and Travis.ci for Linux and OSX) is to use the :ref:`conan new<conan_new>` command.
-Take a look to the options to generate a library layout with the needed appveyor/travis.
+- The easiest way to provide the CI integration (with Appveyor for Windows builds, Travis.ci for Linux and OSX, and Gitlab for Linux) is to use the :ref:`conan new<conan_new>` command.
+Take a look to the options to generate a library layout with the needed appveyor/travis/gitlab.

   You can also copy the following files from this `zlib Conan package repository`_ and adapt them: